Prequel Tips

 Whatever you’re writing an application for, the reviewers probably have a list of qualities that they’re looking for.

-It’s easy for someone just to say “I have leadership abilities”.
+It’s easy for someone just to say, “I have leadership abilities”.
 What makes it believable is when you can back it up with “proof.”
 In applications, “proof” is telling stories of what you did and what resulted from your actions.
+Effective storytelling is more persuasive than simple claims.

 For example, perhaps in a group project for school, you took the initiative to get a shyer member of your team to speak up during a brainstorming session.
-And maybe he or she came up with the project idea your team ended up submitting and was voted one of the best projects in the class.
-This example shows how if you had not been there, this successful outcome may not have been reached.
+And maybe he or she came up with the project idea your team ended up submitting, and was voted one of the best projects in the class.
+This example shows that if you had not been there, this successful outcome may not have been reached.
+Use specific examples to demonstrate your skills and impact.

-For example, maybe you learned that everyone has something important to share and you should never underestimate people.
+For example, maybe you learned that everyone has something important to share, and you should never underestimate people.
 How will this change how you behave in the future?
-Perhaps you will commit to ensuring everyone on your teams has their chance to contribute to group conversations.
+Perhaps you will commit to ensuring everyone on your team has their chance to contribute to group conversations.
 This shows that you’re introspective and able to think about how you can continue to make a difference.
+Showing self-awareness and a commitment to growth is impressive to reviewers.

 IN CONCLUSION

 It’s important to look at the application from the reviewer’s perspective.
-Most of the times, it’s not about how many amazing qualities you can show them about yourself but instead digging deep into what they might be looking for and how you best exemplify that person.
+Most of the time, it’s not about how many amazing qualities you can show them about yourself, but instead digging deep into what they might be looking for and how you best exemplify that person.
+Focus on aligning your strengths with what the application is seeking for the best results.

 What if there was a Prequel to your success story?